Read below for information about the 2018 National Storytelling Festival.

 What’s the best way to travel to Jonesborough by car?

 Jonesborough is easy to reach by car.
 From Interstate 81, Jonesborough is located along U.S. Highway 11 E. It is 15 minutes southwest of Johnson City, 25 minutes northeast of Greeneville, and 90 minutes north of Knoxville, Tennessee.
-For specific driving directions from your home, visit the Maps and Directions page in the Festival section of ISC’s website.
+For specific driving directions from your home, visit the Travel and Lodging page in the Festival section of ISC’s website.

 What airline options are available for traveling to Jonesborough?